The 3 Best Fluid Bike Trainers for Realistic Ride Feel

 2. Noninteractive bike trainers can’t adjust the resistance.
 They can only transmit your ride data to the training app.

-3. Dumb fluid bike trainers cannot measure your ride data or transmit them.
+3. Dumb fluid bike trainers cannot measure or transmit your ride data.

 I recommend buying an interactive smart trainer for better engagement during indoor rides.